kaylahendrickson/garden/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: With training in engineering, data science, and UI design, I like to work on complex problems in healthcare access and health equity.
+This website is where I create notes and essays on what I'm currently thinking about.
 image_left: false
 images:
 - img/revoir.jpg
 show_action_link: true
 show_social_links: true
-subtitle: 2nd year Masters of Science student @ the Duke Global Health Institute.
+subtitle: Hi, I'm a 2nd year Masters of Science student @ the Duke Global Health Institute.
 text_align_left: true
-title: Kayla Hendrickson
+title: Kayla's digital garden
 type: home
 ---